 Stealing is a sin that was part of our old lives, not to be continued after we meet Jesus (2 Corinthians 5:17).
 Ephesians 4:28 says that stealing must be replaced with something good: “Anyone who has been stealing must steal no longer, but must work, doing something useful with their own hands, that they may have something to share with those in need.”
 This principle applies to the theft of intellectual property as well.
 If plagiarism has been a part of someone’s old life, it must be renounced and confessed to the Lord as sin (see 1 John 1:9).
 In order to live in honesty and integrity, we must give proper credit to people whose work we admire, and we should request permission before using the work of others as part of our own creations.
 Plagiarism has no part in the life of a follower of Christ (1 Peter 4:15).

 How can I equip my child with tools to avoid plagiarism?

 Plagiarism can be discussed with children as young as preschool using age appropriate language and examples.
 Review Learning Commons resources for Grades K-5 Research Skills and Grades 6-9 Research Skills to integrate research skill building with other curricular areas.

 If you come across plagiarism in your child’s work, please reach out to your support teacher or subject-specific teacher (e.g., online, CC+) to inform them and utilize their support in helping your child to not plagiarize.

-As your child enters the middle school grades, review the HCOS Plagiarism Policy with them so they clearly understand what plagiarism is, how to avoid it, and consequences for submitting plagiarized work at the middle school and grad levels.
+As your child enters the middle school grades, review the HCOS Academic Integrity Policy with them so they clearly understand what plagiarism is, how to avoid it, and consequences for submitting plagiarized work at the middle school and grad levels.
 You can also sign up for Grammarly for Students by following the instructions on this SOPHIE page.

 Additional resources are available at the following links: